sal55/langs/mycompilers.md

 To avoid everything being wiped out in the event of a program going haywire, the 32KB main memory was split into two 16KB banks, one of which could be write-protected via a switch.
 Then the compiler, editor and source could be made safe.

 (As for the sorts of programs I was writing, I built an add-on graphics circuit for this.
-This could display either 256x256x1-bit, or 128x128x4-bit greyscale - thanks to a homemade DAC, which could be externally synched ('genlocked') to a TV signal, so that I could use it as a frame-grabber.
+This could display either 256x256x1-bit, or 128x128x4-bit greyscale - thanks to a homemade DAC, which could be externally synced ('genlocked') to a TV signal, so that I could use it as a frame-grabber (requiring a homemade ADC).

 Some programs played with 3D vector graphics (the language had `u8`, `i16` and `f24` (not `f32`) data types, called `byte int real`), which also required some maths support.
-Remember this had zero available software, zero libraries, and there was no internet.
-Others worked with frame-grabbing and image-processing, like trying to recorded captured video on cassette (about 0.2Fps full-screen, 4-5fps at small frame sizes, not that great).)
+Remember this had zero existing software and no libraries, and there was no internet.
+Other programs worked with frame-grabbing and image-processing, like trying to recorded captured video on cassette (about 0.2fps full-screen, 4-5fps at small frame sizes, not that great).)

-This would have been 1981.

 ### Z80 Compiler (2)

-This was created done to help with my job as hardware engineer developing business computers and prototyping endless crazy ideas of my boss.
+This was created to help with my job as hardware engineer developing business computers and prototyping endless crazy ideas of my boss.

 I can't remember the details of the bootstrapping process (whether I used an available assembler, or wrote one somehow).
 But this compiler was also memory-resident.
 The reason was two-fold: floppy disks were too slow for the turnaround I wanted (commercially available C compilers for example would take minutes for the simplest program; my small programs compiled near-instantly).

-But also I was doing a lot of work on new hardware with an embedded processor and the compiled code has to be somehow downloaded to the test board.
+But also I was doing a lot of work on new hardware with an embedded processor and the compiled code had to be somehow downloaded to the test board.

-At this time, the compiler didn't have modules at all.
+At this time, the language didn't have modules at all.

 ### Z80 Compiler (3)

 The details are now very hazy (I wish I'd kept some docs, sources or even photos).
 But the compiler become self-hosted, acquired separate modules, and was used as an almost traditional compiler with independent compilation.

-The relocatable binary files produced (it did not generated ASM) were in my own simple format, and I used a fast 'loader' program to combine these into an executable acceptable to the OS (our own version of CP/M).
+The relocatable binary files produced (it did not generate ASM) were in my own simple format, and I used a fast 'loader' program to combine these into an executable acceptable to the OS (our own version of CP/M).
 I never really saw the point of linkers which IME were big, slow, cumbersome programns.

-However, the compiler may still have been memory-resident, part of the mini-IDE-like program which display the list of modules of the project, and allowed browsing and editing.
+However, the compiler may still have been memory-resident, part of the mini-IDE-like program which displayed the list of modules of the project, and allowed browsing and editing.
 Source code now resided on floppy.

-While mostly used in-house (this was a very small company), this compiler was also used to produce commercial software, a simple drawing package, for machines like the Amstrad PCW.
+While mostly used in-house (this was a very small company), this compiler was also used to produce commercial software: a simple drawing package, for machines like the Amstrad PCW.
 (By this point we stopped trying to develop our own machines.)

 ### 8088/86 Compiler (1)

-It now starts to go very quickly.
+It now starts to change quickly.
 Again I forget the method I used to bootstrap the first 8086 version of the language (this is now for IBM PCs and compatibles).
-I do remember writing some apps in a private assembler, so may that's what I used.
+I do remember writing some apps in a private assembler, so maybe that's what I used.

 Most M versions also had inline assembly.
 That was essential for the stuff I was doing.
 But also, since there was no optimiser, it was needed for bottlenecks.